- We are humans, conscious, alive.

 - Let’s go further back.
 What did it take for consciousness to arise?

-- 3 billion years of evolution, with unimaginable cumulative suffering by both those that could not survive and suffering anyway for those that could.
+- 3 billion years of evolution, involving incalculable cumulative suffering by both those that could not survive and suffering anyway for those that could.
+Let’s not put the Universe in a position where the only hope for consciousness requires it to suffer that again.

 - How do we maintain consciousness?